IB Middle Years Programme

-The International Baccalaureate Middle Years Programme (MYP) is an educational programme for students between the ages of 11 to 16 around the world as part of the International Baccalaureate (IB) continuum.
-Middle Year Programme is intended to prepare students for the two-year IB Diploma Programme.
+The International Baccalaureate Middle Years Programme (MYP) is an educational programme for students between the ages of 11 and 16 around the world as part of the International Baccalaureate (IB) continuum.
+The Middle Years Programme is intended to prepare students for the three-year IB Diploma Programme and IB Career-related Programmes.

-It is used by 1,358 schools in 108 countries.
-It has been available since 1994.
-It was updated in 2014 and called MYP:New chapter.
+It is used by many schools internationally, and has been available since 1994.
+It was updated in 2014 and called MYP: New Chapter.

-In the Middle Year Programme students are required to receive instruction in all eight subject groups; Language Acquisition, Language and Literature, Individuals and Societies, Sciences, Mathematics, Arts, Physical and Health Education, and Design.
+In the Middle Years Programme students are required to receive instruction in all eight subject groups: Language Acquisition, Language and Literature, Individuals and Societies, Sciences, Mathematics, Arts, Physical and Health Education, and Design.

 Overview

-In 2014 the International Baccalaureate Organisation introduced a new more flexible programme for the middle years, which was then called the MYP:Next Chapter but this by 2019 had transitioned into MYP.
-It was possible to embed local curriculum in the framework.
-The full strategy involve approaches to learning strategy, concept-driven teaching and the global context strategy, and school organisation with collective planning, vertical structuring and cooperation with the community.
+In 2014, the International Baccalaureate Organisation introduced a new more flexible programme for the middle years, which was then called the MYP: Next Chapter, though by 2019, it had transitioned into MYP.
+The IB MYP does not specifically prescribe a curriculum in most subjects in order to enable the embedding of local curriculum in the framework.
+The full strategy involves approaches to learning strategy, concept-driven teaching and the global context strategy, and school organisation with collective planning, vertical structuring and cooperation with the community.

-In order to officially participate in an official IB Middle Years Programme, students must attend an authorised IB World School.
+To officially participate in an official IB Middle Years Programme, students must attend an authorised IB World School.
 In the U.S., the MYP is often taught throughout middle school and the first two years of high school.
 Typically, middle schools and high schools work in coordination with each other.

-A student receives at least 50 hours of instruction per year in each of eight subject groups each year though certain flexibility is permitted to reduce this to six during the final two years.The full programme lasts five years although shorter programmes, of two, three, or four years, could be negotiated in 2016.
+A student receives at least 50 hours of instruction per year in each of eight subject groups each year though certain flexibility is permitted to reduce this to six during the final two years.
+The full programme lasts five years although shorter programmes of two, three, or four years, could be negotiated in 2016.

 Learner profile

-At the centre of the MYP is the IB Learner Profile, which defines the type of students all the IB programmes (Primary Years Programme (PYP), Middle Years Programme (MYP), and Diploma Programme (DP)) are intended to develop.
+At the centre of the MYP is the IB Learner Profile, which defines the type of students all the IB programmes (Primary Years Programme (PYP), Middle Years Programme (MYP), and Diploma Programme (DP) are intended to develop.
 They are: